Loading icon

 Description

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Quantum physicists have shrunk and “de-censored” DeepSeek R1 The news: A group of quantum physicists at Spanish
+Meet the new biologists treating LLMs like aliens How large is a large language model?
+We now coexist with

 Date